Mcilhaggis/tetris-3D-R3F/README.md

-on a timer the block should move down one by its own accord - done assign random colours - done if the y axis is the same and the blocks are locked and there are more than fivem, remove line - done when a line is removed the blocks above it should all move down one row
+on a timer the block should move down one by its own accord - done assign random colours - done if the y axis is the same and the blocks are locked and there are more than fivem, remove line - done when a line is removed the blocks above it should all move down one row - done

 the place that the block is potioned above shouold illuminate to indicate placement the edges of the blocks should be a darker colour when a line of blocks is removed the score goes up blocks should be different shapes randomly block must be able to rotate, pressing R
-There is an upper limit, defined by a linew
+There is an upper limit, defined by a visual line when the line is met it's game over add a pause feature

+bugs
+the space bar press to send to the bottom doesn't work